storj-archived/linksharing/README.md

    ```

 2. Create a CNAME record on your hostname using our linksharing common URL `link.tardigradeshare.io.` as the target name.

     <img src="docs/images/cname.png" width="50%">

 3. Create 2 TXT records, prepending `txt-` to your hostname.

     a.
 Root Path: the bucket, object prefix key, or individual object that you want your root domain to resolve to.

     <img src="docs/images/root.png" width="50%">

     b.
 Access Key: the readonly and public access key to your root path.

     <img src="docs/images/access.png" width="50%">

 4. You can check to make sure your dns records are ready with `dig @1.1.1.1 txt-<hostname>.<domain> TXT`

 5. Without further action, your site will be served with http.
 You can secure your site by using a https proxy server such as [Cloudflare](https://www.cloudflare.com/)

+6. Optionally, if you create a page titled '404.html' in the root of your shared prefix, it will be served in 404 conditions.

-6. That's it!
+7. That's it!
 You should be all set to access your website e.g. `http://www.example.test`

 [Maxmind]: https://dev.maxmind.com/geoip/geoipupdate/